tatianegercina/FinTech/02-Homework/03-Python/Solutions/README.md

 * Create a Python file (ex. python_hw.py)
 * Write out your results to a report.csv file
-* Submit the link to your GitHub project to Bootcamp Spot.
+* Submit the link to your GitHub repo to Bootcamp Spot.